dotansimha/graphql-yoga/.changeset/serious-eggs-burn.md

 '@graphql-yoga/render-graphiql': patch
 ---

-fix(graphiql): defaults to the current pathname
+Defaults to the current pathname for the GraphQL endpoint.